Tech-SE-PROJ/trello-clone/README.md

 # trello-clone
 1. Shall create a Trello like website that serves some of the purposes of Trello but for our SE class.

-2. Shall have a feature that shows a list of team members. - Shan
+2. Shall have a feature that shows a list of team members. - Shan 3 weeks

 3. Shall have a calendar for tracking goals. - Abraham ?
 3 weeks